 The book was made possible through three grants from the Mondriaan Fund, the Prins Bernhard Cultuurfonds, and the Stokroos Foundation.
 We also launched a crowdfunding campaign and received generous financial support from private donors and Waternet, the water company managing Amsterdam's water.

 About the project

 On 10 March 2020, just days before the world went into lockdown as the pandemic started its slow march of destruction, photographer Zindzi Zwietering launched her photo exhibition called Bron at the International Institute of Social Studies (ISS).
-The exhibition showed life on the ground for residents of Cape Town, a city of four million people at the southernmost point of the African continent, during the city’s water crisis in the first months of 2018.
-Zwietering had travelled to Cape Town expecting an apocalyptic scenario in the weeks before Day Zero – the day on which the city’s water supplies would run out and the entire city’s taps would be turned off.
-Panic was predicted.
-Yet her photos reveal calm, not chaos, intriguing viewers and causing them to question the discourses on water wars and conflicts that accompany those on water scarcity.
+Zwietering had travelled to Cape Town expecting an apocalyptic scenario in the weeks before Day Zero – the day on which the entire city’s taps would be turned off following the depletion of its water supplies.
+Her work documented life on the ground at the height of the crisis, revealing surprising and sometimes beautiful moments.

 I also found myself in Cape Town during this time, in February 2018, observing how residents were coping with severe water restrictions imposed by the city's administration.
 My observations were closely linked to my PhD research on the same topic – how water users navigate changing water availability in urban contexts, especially due to drought.
 I was therefore invited to give a talk at the opening of the exhibition.
 This was the start of a fruitful multidisciplinary project.